-7 The acquisition methods more commonly used in airborne surveys are the 8 magnetometric and gamma spectrometric methods.
-Both methods require a 9 data acquisition at low altitudes to allow the survey to show the study area in 10 great detail.
-The acquired data are processed to obtain images or maps of a 11 region, where the key areas are those with anomalous magnetic fields 12 (magnetometric case) and radioelement levels (gamma spectrometric case).
-13 The features depicted can then be used to determine intrusions, faults and 14 lineaments associated with subsurface geology.
-They can also provide 15 indications of depth anomalies and possible mineralization areas.
-Therefore, 16 these methods has significant economic value, particularly for mineral 17 exploration.
+The acquisition methods more commonly used in airborne processes are the magnetometric and gamma spectrometric methods.
+Both methods require a data acquisition height of approximately 100 m, which allows the survey to show the study area in high detail.
+The acquired data are processed to obtain images or maps of a region, where key areas are those with contrasting magnetic fields (magnetometric case) and radioelement levels (gamma spectrometric case).
+The features depicted in geological mapping studies can then be used to determine intrusions, faults and lineaments associated with subsurface geology.
+They can also provide indications of depth anomalies and possible mineralization areas.
+Therefore, this method has significant economic value, particularly for mineral exploration.

-18 Aerogeophysics technology development has undergone several 19 cycles over the past five decades.
-The most important advancement has 20 been the use of digital technology.
-However, another massive technological 21 step was made via the use of navigational systems like satellite positioning 22 and GPS (Global Positioning System).
-This technology became available 23 when the United States government opened their satellite signal GPS to 24 commercial users in the late 80's (Hildebrand 2004).
-Consequently, the 25 development of automatic aeromagnetic compensators, color plotters and 26 Windows software, such as Geosoft from Oasis Montai, soon followed.
+Aerogeophysics technology development has undergone several cycles over the past five decades.
+The most important advancement has been the use of digital technology.
+However, another massive technological step was made via the use of navigational systems, satellite positioning and GPS (Global Positioning System).
+This technology became available when the United States government opened their satellite signal GPS to commercial users in the late 80's (Hildebrand 2004).
+Consequently, the development of automatic aeromagnetic compensators, color plotters and Windows software, such as Geosoft from Oasis Montaj, soon followed.

-1 2.
-Geophysical Method Magnetometry
+2. Geophysical Method Magnetometry

-2 The magnetometry method measures small intensity variations in the Earth's 3 magnetic field (Reitz and Milford, 1966).
-Thus, it measures rocks that exhibit variable magnetism, which are distributed in the Earth's crust above the Curie 4 5 surface (Sordi 2007).
-These variations are present in different types of ferromagnetic rocks, including magnetite (mineral magnetic more abundance in 6 7 Earth) and basalt.
-These magnetic materials present in crust terrestrial exhibit magnetic variations in terrestrial magnetic fields (anomalous magnetic), 8 9 magnetically active regions and high terrains (Werner, 1953).

-Because of these multiple magnetic influences, airborne data must be validated, and both external and internal influences must be removed from the data sets.
+- The magnetometric method measures small intensity variations in the earth's magnetic field (Reitz and Milford, 1966).
+Thus, it measures rocks that exhibit variable magnetism, which are distributed in the earth's crust above the Curie surface (Sordi 2007).
+These variations are present in different types of ferromagnetic rocks, including magnetite and basalt.
+These rocks exhibit magnetic variations in terrestrial magnetic fields, magnetically active regions and high terrains (Werner, 1953). - Because of these multiple magnetic influences, airborne data must be validated, and both external and internal influences must be removed from the data sets.
 Data removal is conducted using diurnal variation calculus (diurnal monitoring) and the internal terrestrial magnetic field (based on the International Geomagnetic Reference Field (IGRF) mathematical model) (Ernesto 1979).

-15 The IGRF model is approved by the International Association for Geomagnetism and Aeronomy (IAGA).
-It is a group of coefficients developed 16 17 using spherical harmonics (Gaussian coefficients and Legendre polynomials), and is semi-normalized to the 10th degree.
-Every five years, this model 18 19 undergoes a recalculation process until a definitive model is developed for the 20 next 5 years.
-This definitive model is called the Definitive Geomagnetic 21 Reference Field (DGRF).
-The eleventh degree of these equations about the 22 geomagnetic field model can be related to the spatial dimension of the Earth's 23 surface magnetic anomalies (Backus et al. 1996).
-Other books and papers are dedicated to just these topics and can be using to review and referred (Airo, 24
+The IGRF model is approved by the International Association for Geomagnetism and Aeronomy (IAGA).
+It is a group of coefficients developed using spherical harmonics (Gaussian coefficients and Legendre polynomials), and is semi-normalized to the 10th degree.
+Every five years, this model undergoes a recalculation process until a definitive model is developed for the next 5 years.
+This definitive model is called the Definitive Geomagnetic Reference Field (DGRF).
+The eleventh degree of these equations about the geomagnetic field model can be related to the spatial dimension of the Earth's surface magnetic anomalies (Backus et al. 1996).
+Other books and papers are dedicated to just these topics and can be using to review and referred (Airo, 1999; Barton, 1988; Boyd, 1970; Elo, 1994; Hjelt, 1973; Parkinson, 1983; Puranen and Puranen, 1977;

-1999; Barton, 1988; Boyd, 1970; Elo, 1994; Hjelt, 1973; Parkinson, 1983; Puranen and Puranen, 1977; Reford and Sumner, 1964).
+Reford and Sumner, 1964).

-3 3.
-Air Localization System or Navigation
+3. Air Localization System or Navigation